If you do not pay your outstanding property taxes, you will not be eligible for a STAR exemption

 To pay your outstanding property tax bill, mail your payment to the address on the letter or contact the local office on the letter.

 The New York State Tax Department cannot accept payments of property taxes.

 If you disagree

-When a STAR benefit is removed due to outstanding property taxes, New York State Law limits the grounds for challenging the removal to a mistake of fact.
-A mistake of fact is limited to claims that:
+When a STAR benefit is removed due to outstanding property taxes, New York State Law limits the grounds for challenging the removal to the following:

-- the individual notified is not the taxpayer at issue; and
+- the individual notified is not the taxpayer at issue; or

 - the past-due property taxes were satisfied prior to the date of this notice.

-You must file your protest within forty-five (45) days from the date of this notice.
+You must file your protest within forty-five (45) days from the date of your notice.

 You may appear on your own behalf or have an authorized representative present your case for review.
-An authorized representative must have a completed Form POA-1, Power of Attorney, on file with the department.
+An authorized representative must have a completed power of attorney form on file with the department.
+See Form POA-1, Power of Attorney.